TerryV8/click-count/docs/scalability_web-app.md

   type: NodePort
 ```

-Keep in mind that NodePort must be set to a number in the flag-configured range range 30000-32767.
+Keep in mind that NodePort must be set to a number in the flag-configured range 30000-32767.
 Otherwise, kubernetes throws an error.
 This NodePort range can be changed using the flag --service-node-port-range passed to kube-apiserver per https://kubernetes.io/docs/reference/generated/kube-apiserver/:

 Then launch the command as a root user, :